ShashiQubit/BarrenPlateaus_DLA_Data/README.md

 To run the scripts:

 1. Ensure you have all dependencies installed:
-    `pip install -r requirements.txt`
+   <code>pip install -r requirements.txt</code>

-    2. You need latex to get the plots, for Linux install it using:
+2. You need LaTeX to get the plots, for Linux install it using:
-    `sudo apt-get install dvipng texlive-latex-extra texlive-fonts-recommended cm-super`
+   <code>sudo apt-get install dvipng texlive-latex-extra texlive-fonts-recommended cm-super</code>

 3. Execute the main script:
-    `python barren_plateaus.py`
+   <code>python barren_plateaus.py</code>

 ## License